karineperalta/api-diffcomparison/README.md

 Where \<jobid> is any string used to identify the job

 Returned body is a JSON informing the offset positions where diffs were found, as well as the length of the sequence from that point that differs between both endpoints.

+Expected response code: 200

 ```
   JSON Returned Body:
   {
       "jobId": "<jobId>",
-      "Message": "<message informing the status of the comparison>",
+      "Message": "<message informing the status of the comparison",
       "Diff":[{
-        "offset":"<offset position wheere diff was found>",
+        "offset":"<offset position wheere diff was found",
-        "length":"<length of the diff-ed sequence found>"
+        "length":"length of the diff-ed sequence found"
       },
       {
-              "offset":"<offset position wheere diff was found>",
+              "offset":"<offset position wheere diff was found",
-              "length":"<length of the diff-ed sequence found>"
+              "length":"length of the diff-ed sequence found"
       }]
   }
 ```